LyrealCurriculum/alx-low_level_programming/README.md

-This is the repository for C Language Programming tasks
+This is the readme file of the repository for C Language Programming tasks.